kingparra/hpfp/09_-_lists/outline.rst

   * p1.
 Lists may be used to represent a finite collection or infinite sequence of values.

-      ..
-         I asked whether "sequence" is the right word for this on the ##math channel of libera.chat

-         13:57 <justsomeguy> What is the correct term for an infinite ordered collection of elements, where each element is related to prior elements by a function?
-I'm a bit confused on the difference between the idea of series, sequence, and progressions.
-Or even if any of those captures what I'm thinking about.
-Also where the elements of the set can repeat (they don't need to be unique).

-         13:58 <cheater> what do you know about the function?
-         13:59 <cheater> can you know the nth element before you know the elements 1...n-1?
-         13:59 <cheater> or is the nth element always dependent on the previous elements?
-         14:00 <cheater> justsomeguy

-         14:00 <justsomeguy> The nth element always depends on the value of previous elements.

-         14:00 <dude12312414> i think "sequence" is an appropriate term for that

-         14:02 <justsomeguy> And, also, it's impossible to know a future element without knowing prior elements.

-         14:02 <dude12312414> you could also say recurrence relation, though that's more about the equation defining the terms in terms of previous ones 14:02 <dude12312414> sequence defined by a recurrence relation

-         14:04 <justsomeguy> Thank you, that helps.
-I also just found this page https://www.embibe.com/exams/chapter/sequences-and-series-3/ which clears things up a bit.
-         14:05 <justsomeguy> The original text I'm editing called it a series, which to my understanding is limited to sumnation.

-         14:07 <Z-module> justsomeguy: YOu mean in the same ordering as 1, 2, 3, ....  ?
-         14:09 <Z-module> ANY sequence  x_1, x_2, x_3, ...  of let's say real numbers is just an
-         "infinite sequence".
-Whether there's some simple rule to calculate each x_n based on just the earlier terms isn't relevant to a name here.
-You might be thinking of the "axiom of dependent choices", though.
-         14:10 <Z-module> and yes, some stuff does sometimes refer to these as "series", but it's not an infinite series as used in analysis.

   * p2.
 Learning objectives.

 * 9.2 The list datatype